-7.6 Specimen slide reader station
+7.6 Specimen slide counter station

-Check the recess of the specimen slide reader station for dirt and reagent residue.
+Check the recess and the sensors (\rightarrow "Fig. 93-4") of the specimen slide counter station for dirt and reagent residue.
 If specimen slides that already have damaged edges are used, small glass shards and splinters may have collected there (\rightarrow "Fig. 93-3").
 Therefore, all debris in this area must be carefully removed to prevent injury.
+Clean the sensors with a lint-free cloth if they are covered with reagent residues.